aliyevroyal/notes-react-app/README.md

-# User Management CRUD Frontend
+# Notes Management CRUD Frontend

-This is the frontend part of the User Management CRUD application, built using React.js.
-The frontend provides a user-friendly interface to interact with the backend API for creating, reading, updating, and deleting user records.
+This is the frontend part of the Notes Management CRUD application, built using React.js.
+The frontend provides a user-friendly interface to interact with the backend API for creating, reading, updating, and deleting note records.

 ## Technologies Used